-- Curricular Itinerary: These three courses, taken in a variety of departments and disciplines, allow students to explore the theme of the Pathway in light of their animating questions.
-(See the links below to specific Pathways for a list of possible Curricular Itinerary courses.)
+- Pathway Courses: These three courses, taken in a variety of departments and disciplines, allow you to explore the theme of the Pathway in light of your animating questions.
+(See the links below to specific Pathways for a list of possible courses.)

-- Global/Local Engagement: Each Pathway requires students to pursue purposeful engagement in a local or international context, such as study away, an internship, or community-based learning.
+- Global/Local Engagement: Each Pathway requires you to pursue purposeful engagement in a local or international context, such as study away, an internship or community-based learning.

-- Senior Reflection: Each Pathway provides an opportunity during the fall of the senior year for students to reflect on the different elements of their Pathway, in the context of their overall undergraduate experience.
-This component is connected to an All-College Symposium, at which students will share their responses to their animating questions with the wider College community.
+- Senior Reflection: Each Pathway provides an opportunity during the fall of the senior year for you to reflect on the different elements of your Pathway, in the context of your overall undergraduate experience.
+This component is connected to an All-College Symposium, at which you will share your response to your animating questions with the wider College community.